How to embed a PowerPoint in another PowerPoint presentation

 If you have to deal with presentations a lot, you might have already come across a situation where you needed to embed one PowerPoint in another.
-The convenient way to demonstrate one presentation within another is to actually embed not an original file but its accurate Flash replica.
+The convenient way to demonstrate one presentation within another is to actually embed not the original file but an accurate Flash replica.
 The advantages of this approach are:

 Most importantly, the embedded Flash file will only occupy the selected area on a slide, instead of covering up the entire space.
-(Although it is possible, if that’s what you want.)
+(Although that is possible as well, if it’s what you prefer.)

 The embedded presentation will blend into the project and will start automatically, whenever you want it to.
-Besides, having a PowerPoint presentation in Flash format can turn useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, uploaded as an E-learning course to any Learning Management System (LMS). [iSpring Pro] converts PPTs into Flash with the highest accuracy keeping all the animations, hyperlinks, slide transitions, vector images intact.
+Besides, having a PowerPoint presentation in Flash format can be useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, or even uploaded as an E-learning course to any Learning Management System (LMS). [iSpring Pro] converts PPTs into Flash with the highest accuracy keeping all the animations, hyperlinks, slide transitions, and vector images intact.

 Embedding a PowerPoint file with iSpring will take you just 2 simple steps.
 They are: